chipsalliance/chisel/docs/src/explanations/printing.md

 Notice the use of `+` between `cf` interpolated "strings".
 The results of `cf` interpolation can be concatenated by using the `+` operator.

+> :warning: The Scala s-interpolator is deprecated since 3.5 and will output the warning: "s-interpolators for Chisel assert, assume and printf statements are deprecated (since 3.5); use p or cf interpolators instead"

 ### C-Style

 Chisel provides `printf` in a similar style to its C namesake.
 It accepts a double-quoted format string and a variable number of arguments which will then be printed on rising clock edges.
 Chisel supports the following format specifiers: